leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

     - If you accept the premise that the AI is within a simulation, they can't come out of the simulation's constraints

 **Footnotes**

 1. Other investment areas include "3D printing; machine learning; artificial intelligence; flying robots; surgical robots; synthetic biology; genomics; satellites; space; drones; computational imaging and recognition; new materials; holograms; “fixers” for the future; the internet of things; connected hardware; the smart home and virtual reality."
-I've previously done a short response to another of Josh's videos [here](https://www.leonlinsx.com/lux-annual-talk/ "Lux") and Polina Marinova has done a profile on him [here](https://fortune.com/2018/09/20/josh-wolfe-lux-capital/ "josh")
+I've previously done a short response to Lux Capital's 2019 annual video [here](https://www.leonlinsx.com/lux-annual-talk/ "Lux") and Polina Marinova has done a profile on Josh [here](https://fortune.com/2018/09/20/josh-wolfe-lux-capital/ "josh")
 2. Eric has a segment at the start where he talks about how idealism is a cover story for wealth or power transfers e.g. feminism for companies to get more labour, free access to information for companies to gather data moats, patriotism to dilute the power of labour.
 It's an interesting theory, and I think it's hard to separate people who are genuine believers of the cause vs people who are trying to exploit the cause.

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*